GarettSoftware/GCP-Scheduled-VM-Hook/README.md

 ## Prerequisites
 This repository assumes you have purchased Garett MacGowan's GCP Scheduled Virtual Machine Infrastructure Setup Service.
-Contact `garettsoftware@gmail.com` for details.
+See https://garettmacgowan.com/services/scheduled_compute/ for details.

 ## What is this repository for?
 This repository works in conjunction with the infrastructure set up by Garett in order to